knowrohit/daevasGPT/README.md

 Daevas is an ambitious and interactive project that harnesses the power of cutting-edge transformer models to push the boundaries of artificial general intelligence (AGI).
 The script utilizes the Hugging Face Transformers library to create a versatile and adaptive chatbot capable of tackling a wide range of natural language processing tasks.

 # 🌟 Features

-In line with the AI-maximalist vision, Daevas aims to emulate human-like understanding and reasoning by seamlessly integrating various language-based capabilities.
+Daevas aims to emulate human-like understanding and reasoning by seamlessly integrating various language-based capabilities.
 The chatbot can:

 - Answer questions: The chatbot is designed to understand and process user queries and provide relevant, accurate responses.
 It can efficiently handle a wide range of topics, from general knowledge to specific domain-related questions.